 - Automated alerts for Workplace Server status and sync errors

-Projects must be shared with a specific Workplace server before they can be synced to that server.
-Refer to Manage Project, Folder, and File Shares.
+IMPORTANT Projects must be shared with a specific Workplace server before they can be synced to that server.
+Refer to Managing Project, Folder, and File Team Shares.

 For requirements, please refer to Workplace Server Requirements.